-The Personal Protective Equipment Regulation (EU) 2016/425 will apply from 21 April 2018.
+The Personal Protective Equipment Regulation (EU) 2016/425 has been applied from 21 April 2018.

-- Each individual PPE placed on the market from 21 April 2019 onwards must comply with the requirements of the Personal Protective Equipment Regulation.
+- Each individual PPE placed on the market must still have complied with the requirements of the Personal Protective Equipment Regulation from 21 April 2019 onwards.

 Answers to frequently asked questions can be found in the guidance document published by the European Commission.